 The President also shall, on the recommendation of the Chief Secretary, appoint and dismiss the other members of the Cabinet, and administer their Oaths of Office in witness of him.

 §5.
-None other than the Chief Secretary, the Heads of the Departments, and the various Deputy Secretaries and Assistant Secretaries under them shall be members of the Cabinet; and, during such membership, they shall receive no other public Emoluments than those expressly authorized by statute for their Executive services, and shall be incompatible with the Offices of the Speaker, Speaker Pro Tempore, Marshal, and Vice-Marshal.
+None other than the Chief Secretary, the Heads of the Departments, and the various Deputy Secretaries and Assistant Secretaries under them shall be members of the Cabinet; and, during such membership, they shall receive no other public Emoluments than those expressly authorized by statute for their Executive services, and shall be incompatible with the Offices of the Marshal, Vice-Marshal, Speaker, and Speaker Pro Tempore.

-The Delegates and Magisters of the National Assembly shall be eligible to serve as members of the Cabinet concurrently, other Sections herein notwithstanding, when the mere plurality of Offices be the only incompatibility.
+The Magisters and Delegates of the National Assembly shall be eligible to serve as members of the Cabinet concurrently, other Sections herein notwithstanding, when the mere plurality of Offices be the only incompatibility.

 §6.
 The Cabinet, in whole, shall deliberate the general matters and policies of the Executive Branch and coordinate their activities.

-The Chief Secretary shall be the Chairman of the Cabinet and sign the decisions, rules, and orders thereof, which shall be countersigned, where necessary and required, by the Secretaries responsible for their implementation; and he may deputize for himself one or two of the Heads of the Departments at his pleasure, by a decree issued publicly.
+The Chief Secretary shall be the Chairman of the Cabinet and sign the decisions, rules, and orders thereof, which shall be countersigned when necessary by the Secretaries responsible for their implementation; and he may deputize for himself one or two of the Heads of the Departments at his pleasure, by a decree issued publicly.